-Peter Saunders originally trained as a general surgeon in New Zealand before serving with the Africa Inland Mission in Kenya then completing a diploma in missiology (ANCC) and an MA in Bioethics (SMUC) in the UK.
-Since 1992 he has served full-time with Christian Medical Fellowship, a UK-based organisation with 4,500 UK doctors and 1,000 medical students as members, first as Head of Student Ministries, and since 1999 as Chief Executive.
-His current work involves leadership training, teaching evangelism and ethics, medical mission, writing, editing and media work.
-He has been a member of the ICMDA (International Christian Medical and Dental Association) Board since 2003, Campaign Director of the Care Not Killing Alliance since 2005, chair of the Euthanasia Prevention Coalition of Europe (EPCE) steering group since 2013 and was a founder member of the ELF steering group in 2001.
-His wife Kirsty is a community pediatrician and they have three sons, Christopher, Benjamin and Jonathan.
-They are members of Spicer Street Church, St Albans. www.cmf.org.uk; www.carenotkilling.org.uk; http://pjsaunders.blogspot.com/
+Peter Saunders originally trained as a general surgeon in New Zealand (MB FRACS) before serving with the Africa Inland Mission in Kenya then completing a diploma in missiology (ANCC) and an MA in Bioethics (SMUC) in the UK.
+From 1992 he served full-time with Christian Medical Fellowship, a UK-based organisation with 4,500 UK doctors and 1,000 medical students as members, first as Head of Student Ministries, and from 1999 to 2018 as Chief Executive.
+Since 2019 he has been Chief Executive of the International Christian Medical and Dental Association (ICMDA) which brings together over 80 national associations of Christian doctors and dentists worldwide.
+He was also Campaign Director of the Care Not Killing Alliance from 2005 until 2018, chair of the Euthanasia Prevention Coalition of Europe (EPCE) steering group from 2013 to 2018, and a founder member of the ELF steering group in 2001.
+His wife Kirsty is a retired community pediatrician and they have three sons, Christopher, Benjamin and Jonathan and two grandchildren.
+They are members of Spicer Street Church, St Albans. pjsaunders.blogspot.com/ www.icmda.net